LiveGTech/gShell/README.md

 Licensed by the [LiveG Open-Source Licence](LICENCE.md).

+Releases for LiveG OS can be found in the [LiveG OS repository](https://github.com/LiveGTech/OS).

 ## Getting gShell
 gShell relies on git submodules to make use of various LiveG-developed libraries when a device is offline.
 To clone the gShell repository, use: